How To Make The Best Macintosh Apple Pie Recipe

 If variety is the spice of life, it is also the secret to the ultimate apple pie.

 I try to use at least 2 different types of apples in my apple pie filling, but three or even four is better.
 Each apple’s texture and sweetness adds complexity.
-Choose varieties that are bursting with flavor like Cameo, Braeburn, Honey Crisp and Fuji and stay away from mealy water bombs like Red and Golden Delicious.
+Choose varieties that are bursting with flavor, my favorite apple to use is Macintosh apples but Pink Lady (like I use for my apple oatmeal muffins), Braeburn, Honey Crisp and Fuji also work.
+Stay away from mealy water bombs like Red and Golden Delicious.

-I always like to add a couple of Granny Smiths as well—they add needed tartness and bite—but too many in one pie will leave you with puckered lips.
+I always like to add a couple of Granny Smith apples as well—they add needed tartness and bite—but too many in one pie will leave you with puckered lips.
+Granny Smith’s are what I use in my caramel apple pound cake too.

 Ingredients For An Apple Pie Recipe From Scratch